bsgriggs/mendix-advanced-date-picker/README.md

 ### Events

 ![Events](https://github.com/bsgriggs/mendix-react-date-picker/blob/media/events.png)
 **On change** - Runs when the date attribute changes.
-For Selection Type "Multiple", it will only run when the end date is changed.
+For Selection Type "Range", it will only run when the end date is changed.
 **On enter** - Runs when the date picker popup opens.
 For customization 'Show Inline', it will only run if the date picker received focus.